keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 | 192.168.1.1/24      | 192.173.0.1 |     5      | 192.173.0.254 |
 | 101.66.27.0/24      | 10.11.0.1   |     3      | 10.11.0.25    |

+Destination Network
+: This is just the definition of the remote network, a network ID and a net mask.

+Next Hop
+: This is the IP address of the next router that should receive data intended for the destination network in question.

+Total hops
+: TODO

+Interface
+: TODO

 :smiley:

 What is the command to check the content of local routing table?